naztremax01/Cinema-Booking-System/README.md

 # Cinema-Booking-System
-The programming language used is C++
+The programming language used is C++ on Dev CPP